MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 </details>

-<details><summary id="complex-query-or-older-join-syntax">Complex query or older JOIN syntax</summary>
+<details><summary id="complex-query-or-older-join-syntax"><b>Complex query or older JOIN syntax</b></summary>

-You may encounter a situation where the default query optimizer methods are proven ineffective, and the compilation phase takes a long time if the query:
+You may encounter a situation where the default query optimizer methods are proven ineffective as the compilation phase takes a long time.
+It may occur if the query:

 - Involves a high number of joins and/or subqueries (complex query).
 - Utilizes joiners in the `FROM` clause (not ANSI-92 style joins).